Gdoc/Admin

 Many organizations producing trade data have long recognized these factors.
 Indeed, international organizations often incorporate corrections in an attempt to improve data quality.

-The OECD's Balanced International Merchandise Trade Statistics, for example, uses its own approach to correct and reconcile international merchandise trade statistics.44
+The OECD's Balanced International Merchandise Trade Statistics (BIMTS), for example, use its own specific approach to correct and reconcile international merchandise trade statistics.46The OECD's “reconciled” series is available from 1995 and is currently one of the best sources for comparing exports and imports.

 Hopefully, the discussion and checklist above can help researchers better interpret and choose between conflicting data sources.

-Interactive charts on Trade and Globalization
+Featured data on Trade & Globalization

 Endnotes

-1. The openness index, when calculated for the world as a whole, includes double-counting of transactions: When country A sells goods to country B, this shows up in the data both as an import (B imports from A) and as an export (A sells to B).
+2. The openness index, when calculated for the world as a whole, includes double-counting of transactions: When country A sells goods to country B, this shows up in the data both as an import (B imports from A) and as an export (A sells to B).

 Indeed, if you compare the chart showing the global trade openness index and the chart showing global merchandise exports as a share of GDP, you find that the former is almost twice as large as the latter.